openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 for the multi-device execution:
 -	MULTI usually performs best when the fastest device is specified first in the list of the devices.
-    This is particularly important when the parallelism is not sufficient (e.g. the number of request in the flight is not enough to saturate all devices).
+    This is particularly important when the parallelism is not sufficient (e.g., the number of request in the flight is not enough to saturate all devices).
 - It is highly recommended to query the optimal number of inference requests directly from the instance of the ExecutionNetwork
   (resulted from the LoadNetwork call with the specific multi-device configuration as a parameter).
 Please refer to the code of the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample for details.